YaLTeR/niri/README.md

 One of the reasons that prompted me to try writing my own compositor is being able to properly separate the monitors.
 Being a GNOME Shell extension, PaperWM has to work against Shell's global window coordinate space to prevent windows from overflowing.

+## Tile Scrollably Elsewhere

+Here are some other projects which implement a similar workflow:

+- [PaperWM]: scrollable tiling on top of GNOME Shell.
+- [karousel]: scrollable tiling on top of KDE.
+- [papersway]: scrollable tiling on top of sway/i3.
+- [hyprscroller] and [hyprslidr]: scrollable tiling on top of Hyprland.
+- [PaperWM.spoon]: scrollable tiling on top of macOS.

 ## Contact

 We have a Matrix chat, feel free to join and ask a question: https://matrix.to/#/#niri:matrix.org